 The Ministry of Interior issues personal documents with high level of security, and in accordance with ICAO standards.
-In accordance to the Law on travel documents, the deadline for replacement of the old passports expired on 27 February2012.
+In accordance to the Law on travel documents, the deadline for replacement of the old passports expired on 27 February 2012.
 After this date, the old, non-biometric passports ceased to be valid (even though that their validity might not have expired yet) and only biometric passports are valid travel documents.
+On 27 April 2011 the process for implementation of fingerprints in the biometrical travel documents began.

-The number of personal documents issued according to the new standards, in the period from April 2007 to March 2012 is 1.398.280.
+The number of personal documents issued according to the new standards, in the period from April 2007 to March 2013 is 2.205.787, out of which 501.794 contain fingerprints.